TUM-DSE/research-work-info/README.md

 * Thesis presentation

-The supervisor must use the following form for the final assesment and send the report along with their CV to Prof. Bhatotia.
+The advisor must use the following form for the final assesment and send the report along with their CV to Prof. Bhatotia.

 * [Asssesment form](https://docs.google.com/document/d/1Isy1vj3w-B3UzykZMwliBM8m0YdpLMrTRgCtAUVF0so/edit?usp=sharing)